BrandonKirbyson/VSCode-Animations/README.md

 4. Enjoy the animations!

+### For Other Custom Injection Extension or Open VSX

+This is for people that either could not get the Custom CSS and JS extension to work, want to use the extension on Open VSX, or want to use another extension that injects custom css and js.

+If you want to do this, follow these steps:

+- Disable `Auto Install` by setting `Auto Install` to `false` in settings, this will prevent the extension from trying to install via the Custom CSS and JS extension on startup.
+- Use the command `Animations: Get Script Path` to get the path to the animations extension script, should copy to clipboard
+- Add the path to your custom css and js loader and install however the extension requires

+**ONLY DO THIS IF YOU KNOW WHAT YOU ARE DOING** but if you want to use another extension then you probably know what you are doing.
+If you do have any issues or questions feel free to open an issue.

 #### Troubleshooting

 If it doesn't seem to work, open the command palette (`cmd + shift + p` or `ctrl + shift + p`) and search for `Reload Custom CSS and JS`.